trisfaizal/Marketing-Site/_customers/xtendly.md

   Xtendly developers ran through the CloudCannon [Get Started Guide](http://docs.cloudcannon.com/getting_started/introduction/) and were building client sites on the platform days later.
 Junior developers on their team are quickly onboarded.
 Now they only need to know HTML/CSS instead of PHP, MYSQL and Wordpress.
 testimonial:
-  text: |
-    Custom small business websites used to take us two weeks to get live.
-With CloudCannon, we can spin up client sites in days.
+  text: "Custom small business websites used to take us two weeks to get live.
+With CloudCannon, we can spin up client sites in days."
   image_path: /img/customers/xtendly/dennis.jpg
   name: Dennis Velasco
   work_title: CEO